chxadr/edgeai-orangepi/README.md

 #### Python Environment

-We need a Python environment in version 3.8 to match the libraries versions required to run inferences with the Google Coral TPU.
-To do so we first need to install Python 3.8.
-Problem is that it is quite old and we cannot access it the usual way.
-We are going to use *pyenv*.
+We require a Python 3.8 environment to align with the library versions necessary for running inferences with the Coral USB Accelerator.
+To achieve this, we first need to install Python 3.8, which is quite old and not accessible through standard methods.
+We will use *pyenv* for this purpose.

 Dependencies installation: